gonfva/gonfva.github.io/content/en/blog/2014-05-29-maximizing-macbook-pros-battery.md

 It is too soon to know how it will last in the future, but it is a good sympton.

 You can check full charge capacity at "System Information".
-Go to "About this Mac", then click on "More info...", &nbsp;then on "System Report" and finally select "Power".
+Go to "About this Mac", then click on "More info...",  then on "System Report" and finally select "Power".